psf/black/docs/faq.md

 to format Python 2 files too!
 In terms of running _Black_ though, Python 3.6 or newer is required.

-We will drop support for Python 2 in the first stable release, expected for January 2022.
+Note that this support will be dropped in the first stable release, expected for January 2022.
 See [The Black Code Style](the_black_code_style/index.rst) for details.

 ## Why does my linter or typechecker complain after I format my code?